devpavan04/react-express-blog/readme.md

 # react-express-blog

-A simple blog posting application built with ReactJS and ExpressJS which serves as a backend server that showcases CRUD operation usecase with REST API.
+A simple blog posting application built with EJS and ExpressJS which serves as a backend server that showcases CRUD operation usecase using REST API.

-PS - No DB